ByteThisCoding/html-metadata-reader/README.md

 ![Coverage branches](./coverage/badge-branches.svg)
 ![Coverage statements](./coverage/badge-statements.svg)

 Node JS solution to read all meta tags and their values from an HTML document.
 This is useful in cases where we need to read metadata from a document on a Node Js server, where we cannot do a document query.
+Unlike other solutions, this will retrieve all meta tag information, including arbitrary/non-standard tags.

 ## Usage
 ```javascript